 In this black and white infrared picture, both the sky and water have gone black with the rest in varying intensities of white.
 Every year, the middle of March is the tail-end rump of winter with everything still drab and brown.
 It’s very dull to the eye.
 Yet, soon Spring comes to bust out in glorious green.
 I’ve found that drab time is great for shooting black and white, especially in the infrared I love.

-If you like this infrared shot, there’s also another horizontal view of two sycamore trees along this lakeshore here as Two Dancers #14896.
+If you like this infrared shot, there’s also another horizontal view of two sycamore trees along this lakeshore titled Two Dancers #14896.